 To provide detailed statistics on goods and estimates of services shipped from the U.S. to foreign countries.
 The United States Code, Title 13, requires this program.
 Participation is mandatory.
-The Treasury Department assists in the conduct of this program.
+U.S. Customs and Border Protection (CBP) and the Bureau of Economic Analysis (BEA) assist in the conduct of this program.

 The export statistics consist of goods valued at more than $2,500 per commodity shipped by individuals and organizations (including exporters, freight forwarders, and carriers) from the U.S. to other countries.

 Data are continuously compiled and processed.
 Documents are collected as shipments depart, and processed on a flow basis.
 Reports summarize shipments made during calendar months, quarters, and years.
-Statistics are reported monthly approximately 40 to 45 days after the end of the calendar month and on a year-to-date basis.
+Statistics are reported monthly approximately 35 days after the end of the calendar month and on a year-to-date basis.

-A full compilation (i.e., a "census") of commodity exports, plus U.S. Census Bureau estimates of low-valued exports and Bureau of Economic Analysis (BEA) estimates of trade in services.
-Statistics for exported goods transactions are compiled from three sources: Shipper's Export Declaration documents filed with Customs and Border Protection and sent to the U.S. Census Bureau (3 percent of all transactions), comparable data in electronic form submitted directly by exporters and their agents (63 percent), and special computer tapes from Canada for U.S. exports to Canada (34 percent).
+A full compilation (i.e., a census) of commodity exports, plus U.S. Census Bureau estimates of low-valued exports and BEA estimates of trade in services.
+Statistics for exported goods transactions are compiled from two sources: Electronic Export Information filed in the Automated Export System by exporters and their agents (68 percent), and electronic transmissions from Canada for U.S. exports to Canada (32 percent).
 Estimates are made for low-value exports by country of destination, and based on bilateral trade patterns.

 Statistics for U.S. exports to Canada are based on import documents filed with Canadian agencies and forwarded to the U.S. Census Bureau under a 1987 data exchange agreement.
 Under this agreement, each country eliminated most cross-border export documents; maintains detailed statistics on cross-border imports; exchanges monthly files of cross-border import statistics; and publishes exchanged statistics in place of previously compiled export statistics.

 U.S. International Trade in Goods and Services (FT900), press release and supplement, provides summary statistics for goods on a census, balance of payment basis, and services data each month.
 This includes data for the most recent month and year on goods by various commodity classifications, and by country of destination.
-Annual revisions are released in June of the following year.
+Annual revisions for the prior three years are released in June.

-U.S. Merchandise Trade: Selected Highlights (FT920) provides data on value, charges, insurance and freight (CIF), and shipping weight for general imports and imports for consumption by district of entry, district of unlading, world area, country of orgin, and by method of transporation.
+U.S. Merchandise Trade: Selected Highlights (FT920) provides data on value, charges, insurance and freight (CIF), and shipping weight for exports, general imports and imports for consumption by district and port, world area, country of orgin, and by method of transporation.
 Final data are released monthly.

 U.S. Exports of Merchandise - Monthy Provides export statistics in ASCII or dBase format.
 Each file has various data fields for HS commodities at the 2, 4, 6 and 10-digit level.
 Country and customs district data for value and quantity are provided on a monthly, year-to-date and annual basis.
 Files are available for months and years since September 1989.